paulotruta/alexa-skill-llm-intent/README.md

 ?
 Choose a method to host your skill's backend resources:  Alexa-hosted skills Host your skill code by Alexa (free).                                                            ?
 Choose the default region for your skill:  eu-west-1
 ?
 Please type in your skill name:  test import llm
 ?
-Please type in your folder name for the skill project (alphanumeric):  testimportllm ⠼ Creating your Alexa hosted skill.
+Please type in your folder name for the skill project (alphanumeric):  llm-intent ⠼ Creating your Alexa hosted skill.
 It will take about a minute.
 ```